UPenn-CIT599/final-project-team-44-stock-market-game/README.md

 To Add the Jar to your build path Right click the Project > Build Path > Configure build path> Select Libraries tab > Click Add External Libraries > Select the Jar file.

+You can use StockPortfolio.csv or StockPortfolio.txt to test program functionality.
+Please do not edit StockPortfolioTest.csv as that is being used for JUnit tests that require data from the file.

 # Key Classes
 - PositionFileIO: This will load in the user's portfolio from a file or create a new file to track the user's portfolio.
 Trades will take place within the program and update the portfolio.
 When the user is done with their trading sessoin, their updated portfolio is written back out to their portfolio file to be used for the next trading session or trading day.